Here’s a few examples of how I may help YOU…

 - MENTORING & COACHING – relationships are the core of my work.
 I’ve guided many organizations, businesses and their leaders via mentoring calls, consulting visits and training.
 Learn more on the services page.

 - BIRD LANGUAGE – Connecting to birds promotes mindfulness, well-being and instills conservation ethics.
 I’ve helped develop the field of Bird Language via intensives, trainings, co-creating an exhibit at the Boston Museum of Science, and through the book “What the Robin Knows.”
 To understand Bird Language, watch the short film “The Birder” below.
+Check out my current lineup on online courses.

 - NATURE-CONNECTION – Forgetting that we’re a part of nature comes with costly consequences to our personal & community health and well-being.
 The field of nature-connection addresses this disconnect with solutions.
 I’ve worked in this field since the 1990’s, serving as a main contributor for the Kamana Naturalist Training Program and authored a chapter of Coyote’s Guide to Connecting with Nature, hailed by Richard Louv as “good medicine for nature-deficit disorder.”